Babe Ruth: Legacy

-One long-term survivor of the craze over Ruth may be the Baby Ruth candy bar.
-The original company to market the confectionery, the Curtis Candy Company, maintained that the bar was named after Ruth Cleveland, daughter of former president Grover Cleveland.
+One lasting legacy of the craze over Ruth may be the Baby Ruth candy bar.
+The original company to market the confectionery, the Curtiss Candy Company, maintained that the bar was named after Ruth Cleveland, daughter of president Grover Cleveland.
 She died in 1904 and the bar was first marketed in 1921, at the height of the craze over Ruth.
 He later sought to market candy bearing his name; he was refused a trademark because of the Baby Ruth bar.
-Corporate files from 1921 are no longer extant; the brand has changed hands several times and is now owned by Ferrara Candy Company.
 The Ruth estate licensed his likeness for use in an advertising campaign for Baby Ruth in 1995.
-In 2005, the Baby Ruth bar became the official candy bar of Major League Baseball in a marketing arrangement.
+In 2005, Baby Ruth became the official candy bar of Major League Baseball.

-In 2018, President Donald Trump announced that Ruth, along with Elvis Presley and Antonin Scalia, would posthumously receive the Presidential Medal of Freedom.
-Montville describes the continuing relevance of Babe Ruth in American culture, more than three-quarters of a century after he last swung a bat in a major league game:
+In 2018, Ruth was posthumously awarded the Presidential Medal of Freedom by President Donald Trump; his grandson Tom Stevens accepted the award on his behalf.
+Montville describes the continuing relevance of Babe Ruth in American culture: